anthonyjhicks/heathrow-arrivals/README.md

 ## Usage

-This will create three sensors you can use in your Dashboards, Automations etc.
+This will create a sensor you can use in your Dashboards, Automations etc.

 | Entity | Name | State | Attributes |
 | -- | -- | -- | -- |